 Articles 30, 31, and 32 of Government Decree 154/2005/ND-CP stipulate that the following items are allowed, without any duty, to temporarily enter Vietnam, and must be re-exported within 90 days: goods for presentation or use at trade fairs, shows, exhibitions or similar events, professional machinery and equipment, spare parts and components serving the repair of foreign ships or aircraft.

 Vietnam began steps to recognize the Admission Temporaire/Temporary Admission Carnet System (ATA Carnet System) when it officially became the WTO’s 150th member in January 2007.
-In reality, Vietnam is still in the implementation process.
+The ATA Carnet is an international customs document that allows for the duty- and tax-free temporary import of goods for up to one year. .
 The Vietnam Chamber of Commerce and Industry (VCCI) has been authorized by the government of Vietnam to be the ATA Carnet card issuer and the guarantor of foreign exporters.
 In general, the ATA Carnet System will apply to non-commercial and not-for-local consumption items in Vietnam such as: samples, professional equipment, goods for presentation or use at trade fairs, shows, exhibitions, computer, transportation means, gemstones, antiques, etc. The temporary importation and re-exportation of these items under the ATA Carnet System will work as follows in Vietnam: First, a foreign exporter makes a guaranteed deposit to a VCCI account or to a guaranteeing bank designated by VCCI; VCCI then issues an ATA Carnet card to the exporter; the exporter then proceeds with duty-free customs clearance of the relevant items; the exporter reclaims the deposit upon re-exporting the items from Vietnam and turning the ATA Carnet card back to VCCI.
 In case the items are not exported out of Vietnam, VCCI is responsible to Vietnam Customs for any import duties.